 In his article in The Wall Street Journal, Thinking Away The Pain, Jonah Lehrer writes:

 New therapeutic approaches don’t target body parts or nerves close to the source of the problem.
 They don’t involve highly technical surgeries or expensive new drugs.
-Instead, they focus on the mind, on altering the ways in which we perceive the pain itself.
+Instead, they focus on the mind, on altering the ways in which we perceive the pain itself. “

-This same technique works for uncomfortable situations in life, I have found.
-Something becomes whatever my brain interprets and defines it to be.
+This same technique works for uncomfortable situations in life, I’ve found.
+Any event becomes whatever my brain interprets and defines it to be.